nchrkis/overparametrization/README.md

 - Task: One‑dimensional regression with scalar input and output.
 - Models: Leaky‑ReLU multilayer perceptrons with depths 1, 5, 10 and widths 20, 50, 100.
 - Optimizer and training: Adam, learning rate 1e‑3, L2 weight decay 1e‑5, 1,000 epochs.
 Global hyperparameters are fixed within each target family.
-- Protocol: Train and evaluate on the same 500 points per dataset to study approximation and optimizer stability without a hold‑out split.
+- Protocol: Train and evaluate on the same 500 points per dataset to study approximation and optimiser stability without a hold‑out split.
 - Metric: Symmetric Mean Absolute Percentage Error, SMAPE, as reported in the paper.

 ## License